teejavus/faqentersurrogate/docs/installation.markdown

 1. Download the Apple Disk Image file from the [Following Link](https://surrogatedata.s3.ap-south-1.amazonaws.com/install/Surrogate_Mac.dmg)
 2. Save the Surrogate_Mac.dmg file to the Preferred drive.
 ![Alt text](assets/macos/01_save.png)
-3. Double click on on the Surrogate_Mac.dmg file
+3. Double click on the Surrogate_Mac.dmg file
 4. Wait for the .dmg file to open and afterwards drag the Surrogate icon into the Mac application folder
 ![Alt text](assets/macos/02_copy.png)
 5. Double click on the application and let it run